joustava/CarND-Behavioral-Cloning-Project/README.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to incrementally build, train, validate a model and subsequently test the model on the simulator whenever there was significant improvement in accuracy.
+The overall strategy for deriving a model architecture was to incrementally build, train and validate a model and subsequently test the model with the simulator whenever there was significant improvement in driving behaviour.
+Looking at the accuracy of both training and validation has no real value in this case as we are not solving  a classification problem.

 #### Basic network

-The first step was to create a basic project setup for loading the sample data, preparing and preprocessing the data and then train a simple network which only consisted of only a few layers
+The first step was to create a basic project setup for loading the sample data, preparing and preprocessing the data and then train a simple network which only consisted of only a few layers.

 ```python
 # ... omitted